2014 FALL Educational Scholarship Opportunity for Women

 “AAUW’s tradition of awarding monetary support to worthy candidates dates back to a time when institutions blatantly discriminated against women and the prevailing thought was that women did not belong in the nation’s colleges and universities.
 Our founding leaders rejected that notion and vowed to help those who would follow them.
 The end result is one of our nation’s greatest success stories of women helping women,” said AAUW Executive Director Linda D. Hallman, CAE.

-The 2011–12 fellows and grantees join a prestigious circle that includes trailblazers such as Nobel Prize-winning scientist Marie Curie and novelist Susan Sontag.
+These fellows and grantees join a prestigious circle that includes trailblazers such as Nobel Prize-winning scientist Marie Curie and novelist Susan Sontag.
 It also includes many of today’s leading thinkers and innovators, such as youth expert and author Rosalind Wiseman, economist Heather Boushey, and social entrepreneur Jane Chen.
-To find out more about this year’s exceptional class of awardees, view the online directory of 2011–12 fellows and grantees when it goes live on the AAUW website on August 1.
+To find out more about this year’s exceptional class of awardees, view the online directory of fellows and grantees when it goes live on the AAUW website on August 1.

 “Each year, I am impressed by the outstanding level of quality of our fellows and grantees.
 This group is no exception,” said Gloria Blackwell, AAUW director of fellowships, grants, and international programs.
 “The AAUW fellowship and grant program is a living testimony of the inspiring generosity of our members and donors, whose contributions allow us to offer one of the largest funding pools available exclusively for graduate-level women.”